cookaa/cs100-F2018-inclass-starter/README.md

   - Contains exactly two uses of a `print(` statement
   - Contains exactly one use of a `println(` statement
   - Contains at least 35 non-blank lines of source code
+  - Does not contain any markers for incomplete tasks

 - inclass/DisplayLogisticMap.java:
   - Contains at least 95 non-blank lines of source code
+  - Does not contain any markers for incomplete tasks

 - inclass/PerformStringMutation.java:
   - Contains exactly seven uses of a `println(` statement
   - Contains at least 40 non-blank lines of source code
+  - Does not contain any markers for incomplete tasks

 - inclass/CompareInputValues.java
   - Features at least four single-line comments